BasicBlocker: ISA Redesign to Make Spectre-Immune CPUs Faster: Concept

 To achieve an increased performance, an implementation of BasicBlocker can pre-execute \texttt{bb} instructions (cf. Figure \ref{tikz:pipeline_bb_preexecute}) as defined in Definition \ref{def:prefetch}.
 This pre-execution affects the microarchitecture and timing but not the ISA semantics.

-\begin{definition}[BB Prefetching] A BasicBlocker CPU with prefetching pre-executes a \texttt{bb} instruction $bb_{i+1}$ during the execution of a block, indicated by the \texttt{bb} instruction $bb_i$, as soon as any of the following occur: \begin{itemize} \item $bb_i$ is resolved if $bb_i$ is sequential. \item the first control flow instruction of the block is resolved if $bb_i$ is not sequential. \end{itemize} This requires an additional register $P$ which holds the values $n$ and $seq$ until execution reaches the instruction following the prefetched \texttt{bb} instruction.

-If the prefetch address is invalid, or if the prefetch address is valid but the prefetched instruction is not a \texttt{bb} instruction, then pre-execution is skipped and does not raise an exception. \end{definition}
+\begin{definition}[BB Prefetching] A BasicBlocker CPU with prefetching pre-executes a \texttt{bb} instruction $bb_{i+1}$ during the execution of a block, indicated by the \texttt{bb} instruction $bb_i$, as soon as: \begin{itemize} \item if $bb_i$ is sequential: $bb_i$ is resolved. \item if $bb_i$ is not sequential: the first control flow instruction of the block is resolved. \end{itemize} This requires an additional register $P$ which holds the values $n$ and $seq$ until execution reaches the instruction following the prefetched \texttt{bb} instruction.
+More precisely, when $IC=0$ and $E=0$: \begin{itemize} \item $IC \gets n$ taken from $P$. \item if $seq=0$ in P than $B \gets 1$ else $B \gets 0$. \end{itemize} If the prefetch address is invalid, or if the prefetch address is valid but the prefetched instruction is not a \texttt{bb} instruction, then pre-execution is skipped and does not raise an exception. \end{definition}

-\subsection{Further optimizations}
+\subsection{Further Optimizations}

 The above presented concept can be further optimized by providing the information contained in the \texttt{bb} instruction as soon as possible using pipeline forwarding.
 By construction, none of the information contained in the \texttt{bb} instructions affects any other element of the CPU than the fetch unit.
 Hence, it is possible to wire these bits back to the fetch unit directly after the decode stage without further changes to the design.
 Another clock cycle can be saved by using a bit mask to fast-decode the output of the instruction memory directly, with only marginal overhead.